There are a range of garages located across the Folkestone & Hythe District that provide useful parking and storage for cars and motorbikes.

-Any non tenants who have been offered a garage are required to pay a deposit of £40.
-If you are not a tenant but have been provisionally offered a garage please pay your deposit.
+Any non council tenants of the district who have been offered a garage are required to pay a deposit of £40.

 For any general garage enquiries please email firstname.lastname@example.org.

 The rental costs for garages are listed below, these are subject to change on an annual basis.